Frictionless-JS2/website_materials/content/_index.md

 [Tucson Functional Programmers](https://www.meetup.com/Tucson-Functional-Programmers) offers approximately monthly events for people working with [functional](https://en.wikipedia.org/wiki/Functional_programming) programming techniques and languages.
 Code Commons is more frequent, and we love functional code but are not limited to it.

 Finally, Code Commons is not a hackathon.
-Hackathons tend to be intensive one-time events with a goal of building a new project to the prototype stage, while Code Commons is more about the everyday practice.
+Hackathons tend to be intensive one-time events with a goal of launching a new project quickly, while Code Commons is more about the everyday practice.

 ## Who is behind Code Commons?

 Right now, Code Commons is organized by Chris Martin.
-Chris works remotely for Indiana University on [Jetstream2](https://jetstream-cloud.org) and [Exosphere](https://gitlab.com/exosphere/exosphere).
-Chris is building Code Commons with guidance from local colleagues and friends including Devin Bayly, David LeBauer, Jen Nichols, Jeff Oliver, Julian Pistorius, and Mariah Wall.
+I work remotely for Indiana University on [Jetstream2](https://jetstream-cloud.org) and [Exosphere](https://gitlab.com/exosphere/exosphere), but I live in Tucson.
+I'm building Code Commons with guidance from local colleagues and friends including Devin Bayly, David LeBauer, Jen Nichols, Jeff Oliver, Julian Pistorius, and Mariah Wall.
+You can email me, chris at c-mart dot in.